Please wait until the page finishes loading before starting a transcription |

 The transcriber is a tool that enables you to convert text into Musa.
 For now, it only works with American English text written in the Roman alphabet, and it only produces Musa with defective punctuation.
 If you need full Musa punctuation, you will need to edit the Musa by hand.
 You will also need to transcribe by hand any words not in the dictionary.
-The Vocalize option adds Musa vowels as diacritics over the Roman text.
-It sometimes gets confused, so you will have to check the output.
+The transcriber also only looks at one word at a time, so spelling changes that depend on context won't appear (except a the to an thē).

 The main challenge in transcription is distinguishing heteronyms (words that are spelled alike but pronounced differently, like read or project).
 Here, you have two choices: you can let the transcriber choose one of the heteronyms on its own, or you can tell it which one you want.
 However, this transcriber only knows 71 of the most common heteronyms; there are many more.
 We also let you choose between dialectal variants: for example, I pronounce caught to rhyme with thought, but CMUdict says it's more common to rhyme it with cot.
 In this case and a hundred others, I made my dialect the default :)